heycarsten/lcbo-api/doc/lcboapi-proposed.md

 ## Additional thoughts

 The conductor design I proposed is very synchronous.
 This was just how I was thinking at the time, it probably makes more sense to allow 3rd party nodes to report back whenever they want.
 The concept of a Dataset in LCBO API is based on a crawl beginning and ending, that could still be a thing, the concept of a "snapshot" but I feel like people who want that would really want to register as a 3rd party. :thinking: Something to consider.

+## Does this interest you / excited you?

+If so, get in touch and let's start discussing it, and building it!
+Open an [issue](https://github.com/heycarsten/lcbo-api/issues/new), tweet me [@heycarsten](https://twitter.com/heycarsten), or email me: heycarsten@gmail.com :+1: